andyjmorgan/WOLMesh/README.md

 WOLMesh aims to help people who have limitations around Wake on Lan today by providing a Web Portal and REST API to allow administrators to view power status of remote machines and power them on via other machines on the same subnet should they need to.

+WOLMesh can also be configured to keep devices (registered, or manual) online during certain times.
+E.G. if you sent an online time between 9 AM and 5 PM, if a device goes offline, WOLMesh will attempt to wake it up.
+Further, if devices are offline and the online time begins (say 9 AM) WOLMesh will attempt to wake all the devices and keep them awake.

 ## Registered Devices / Relays:

 <p align="center">